home-assistant/developers.home-assistant/docs/development_guidelines.md

 We encourage the use of fully typing your code.
 This helps with finding/preventing issues and bugs in our codebase, but also helps fellow contributors making adjustments to your code in the future as well.

-By default, Home Assistant will assume everything has type hints and our automated CI process will also check for this.
+By default, Home Assistant will statically check for type hints and our automated CI process.
-Python modules can be excluded from this behavior by adding an entry to the `.no-strict-typing` file in the root of the Home Assistant Core project.
+Python modules can be include for strict checking, if they are fully typed, by adding an entry to the `.strict-typing` file in the root of the Home Assistant Core project.